- Jean Monnet Centre of Excellence

-About the Jean Monnet Centre of Excellence
+Jean Monnet Centre of Excellence

-The EU Inclusive Open Strategic Autonomy Centre (IOSAC) is a Jean Monnet Centre of Excellence financed by the European Commission at the Luiss Institute for European Analysis and Policy.
+The EU Inclusive Open Strategic Autonomy Centre (IOSAC) is a Jean Monnet Centre of Excellence financed by the European Commission at the Luiss Research Center for European Analysis and Policy.
 The IOSAC intends to be a European hub for cutting-edge research, teaching and policy analysis to manage a policy tradeoff that the EU currently faces.
 The European Union aims to maintain and increase its trade competitiveness in a fast, changing global context, characterized by a tendency towards strategic autonomy and geopolitical tensions, while ensuring inclusive outcomes of trade within Europe and the Mediterranean area.
 Against this backdrop, Italy, due to its geographical position and political tradition, can play an important role.
 The centre will (1) be the central node of transnational links with academic institutions in core and Mediterranean European countries, (2) gather top notch expertise to design inclusive EU trade and industrial policies and support a twin transition that does not leave behind the Mediterranean region, (3) make such expertise multidisciplinary, and focused on Europe, (4) ensure public outreach to relevant stakeholders and civil society.

 Funded by the European Union.
 Views and opinions do not necessarily reflect those of the European Union or Luiss Guido Carli.
 Neither the European Union nor the granting authority can be held responsible for them.